 The Loyola Seminar courses (UNIV 102) are intended to provide Loyola University Chicago's first-year students with an academic experience that exposes them to active and collaborative learning in a supportive environment.
-Courses are taught by full-time faculty and other leaders on campus, including LUC President, Father Garanzini, and Associate Provost, Patrick Boyle.
+Courses are taught by full-time faculty and other leaders on campus, including Father Garanzini, and Patrick Boyle.
 The one semester, one credit-hour, course meets weekly for 50 minutes with additional activities outside of scheduled class time to assist in community development and the integration of curricular and co-curricular learning.

 Seminars are offered within several of Loyola's Major areas of study, exposing students to the discipline as a possible Major.
 Importantly, no background knowledge in the topic area is needed for students, as they are encouraged to explore new areas of interest.